Your trusted resource for expert septic drainfield advice, septic maintenance guidance, industry updates and more

 Avoid Flushing Non-Biodegradable Items

-Never flush items like wipes, diapers, sanitary products, or paper towels, as they can clog your system and cause costly repairs.
+Never flush items like wipes, diapers, sanitary products, or paper towels, as they can clog your system and cause costly septic repairs.

 Be Mindful of What Goes Down Your Drains